SebassCoates/Tufts-Sonos-Challenge/README.md

 ## What is it?

-> This is a demo to show how a speaker improve a moment in a person's day.
+> This is a demo exhibiting one way to use speakers to improve someone's daily life.

 ## How does it work?